hypertrace/hypertrace-docs-website/src/pages/troubleshooting/installation.md

 ---
-title: Installation issues
+title: K8s with Helm Deployment
 weight: 1
 template: docs
 ---
-- ## Memory
+- ## Memory & CPU
 In case of services pending, you may need more memory.
-For Docker Compose, set your Docker Desktop memory to 5 or 6 GB.
+For Kubernetes in Docker Desktop, set your memory to 8-10 GB.
+Set your CPUs to 6.

 ---
 - ## Port collision